-COMMUNICATION ON HEALTH AND SAFETY
+12.COMMUNICATION ON HEALTH AND SAFETY

-- 9.1 Any changes to the Corporate Policy and the key operating procedures will be communicated by the Cascade Communication Process, supported by the issue of notices.
-Where appropriate, training will be provided in accordance with Section 6 of the Health and Safety Policy and Procedures Manual. - 9.2 In addition to the formal communication on changes to the Corporate Policy and Procedures Manual, the Corporate Health and Safety Department will publish a short leaflet at least annually.
-The purpose of this leaflet will be to advise employees on key developments in health and safety, including raising questions for consideration by employees in order that their views can be taken into account in the further development of the policy, practice and operating procedures and arrangements.
+- 12.1.1.
+Any changes to the Health and Safety Policy and the key operating procedures will be communicated by the Cascade Communication Process, supported by the issue of notices.
+Where appropriate, training will be provided per Section 6 of the Health and Safety Policy and Procedures Manual. - 12.1.2.
+In addition to the formal communication on changes to the Corporate Policy and Procedures Manual, the Corporate Health and Safety Department will publish a short leaflet at least annually.
+The purpose of this leaflet will be to advise employees on critical developments in health and Safety, including raising questions for consideration by employees so that their views can be taken into account in the further development of the policy, practice and operating procedures and arrangements.

-Web Address: Version: 3.2
+Web Address: www.ssgc-net.com

-Page 32 of 32 Author: Antony Monaghan
+Page 23 of 23

 Internal \ Private